A gastroenterologist comments on microscopic colitis and one of its associated symptoms, joint pain.

 That’s the biggest thing you can do to reduce systemic inflammation.

-So if you want chicken, potatoes and broccoli for dinner, buy these items in whole, fresh form, and cook and season at home.
-Do not buy the frozen dinner version.
+For example, if you want chicken, potatoes and broccoli for dinner, buy these items fresh and prepare them at home.

 Dr. Fine has been in practice for over 30 years and specializes in digestive health, integrative medicine and food sensitivities.